ElektraInitiative/libelektra/src/bindings/jna/plugins-kotlin/regex-example/src/README.md

 kdb mount-java config.ni user:/test/process kdb:ni java:org.libelektra.plugin.RegexExamplePlugin
 ```

-This will mount the file `config.ni` on mountpoint _user:/test/process_ with the KDB plugin _ni_ and the Java plugin _RegexExamplePlugin_.
+This will mount the file `config.ni` on mountpoint _user:/test/process_ with the KDB plugin _ni_ and the Kotlin plugin _RegexExamplePlugin_.

 #### Example usage